FileProof/fileproof.github.io/README.md

 ## About
 - 20+ years experience managing and developing cutting-edge software solutions
-- Identity & Access Management (IAM) background
+- Identity & Access Management (IAM) focus
   - **pioneered FIDO2 Passwordless:** designed in 2019 his IDP biometric-based and named it zero-password.com
   - **new project:** involved in _Convolutional Neural Network_ (CNN) new work aiming to bypass vaults honeypot storing critical data in ID authentication
   - implemented SSO in private banking